spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-product-data-with-a-single-file.md

   - /docs/en/importing-product-data-with-a-single-file
 ---

 Besides importing product-related data with multiple CSV files, like [product_abstract.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-abstract.csv.html), [product_abstract_store.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-abstract-store.csv.html), [product_concrete.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-concrete.csv.html), or [product_price.csv](/docs/pbc/all/price-management/import-and-export-data/file-details-product-price.csv.html), you can use a single product data import file, which lets you import all main product information that needs to be added or updated, at once.
-This bulk product data import ability might be especially useful if you:
+This bulk product data import ability might be especially useful in the following cases:

-* Have different environments (for example, production and staging), and you need to populate them all with the product data.
+* You have different environments (for example, production and staging), and you need to populate them all with the product data.
-* Frequently import product data.
+* You frequently import product data.
-* Want to provide more autonomy to employees dealing with the administration of the products.
+* You want to provide more autonomy to employees dealing with the administration of the products.

 {% info_block warningBox "Prerequisites" %}